aditrologistics/makefiles/README.md

 # Configuration

-In the root directory (i.e. the one above where you found this file), you should create a file named `makevars`.
+In the root directory (i.e. the one above where you found this file), you should create a file named `makevars.mak`.

 In it, some key parameters must be defined.
 ``` bash